Justinmind: Awards

 In 2011, Justinmind was awarded the second prize of the Eclipse Community Award at the EclipseCon 2011 in Santa Fe, California.
-That same year it also won the European Red Herring Top 100 Award, recognizing them as a leading private startup company with promising and innovative technology.
+That same year it also won the European Red Herring Top 100 Award, recognizing them as a leading private startup company.

 It has been nominated for the Epsilon Award 2010.
 Later it won the fifth place of the award.